Licences, permits or registration for

 - canvassing credit off trade premises

-The Office of Fair Trading holds a public record of all licensed traders and of all those who have applied for a licence.
+The Financial Conduct Authority holds a public record of all licensed traders and of all those who have applied for a licence.
 They can provide details to the public about its licensed businesses, such as the type of activities they cover, their authorised trading names and main business address.

-To find out more about your duties as a credit provider, including guidance on who needs a licence and how to apply for one, see the consumer credit licensing area of the Office of Fair Trading website.
+To find out more about your duties as a credit provider, including guidance on who needs a licence and how to apply for one, see the consumer credit area of the Financial Conduct Authority website.